yringler/yringler.github.io/docs/_posts/2024-01-29-getting-real.md

 Apathy can be mistaken for strength, then struggle for weakness, until there is a strength which can be mistaken for apathy.

-A person who cares about nothing is never upset.
+A person who cares about nothing has nothing to be upset about.
+A person who doesn't care deeply about his Creator has no G-d to be upset with.
 When he begins to care and live, he is faced with a world of emotions which he never had to deal with, and has a new challenge: live within, and stay above.
 Be a part of the world, and maintain your connection to the eternal.